-The Apple Watch has been kicking around for several years now and the apps available for it are plentiful to say the least.
+The Apple Watch has been kicking around for several years now and the apps available for it are plentiful to say the least - especially now it has its own App Store.
 Of course, not all the apps are great, useful or even suited to the Apple Watch but there are a few that are simply brilliant.

 There's everything from games to productivity apps, all of which make the Apple Watch useful, rather than just another gadget.

 If you fly a lot with British Airways, having your flight details on your wrist when at the airport is very handy.
 The BA Apple Watch app will provide you with gate details, whether the plane is on time and what the status of the flight is.
 It even goes as far as telling you the weather at your destination.